 A help booklet and educational pack are available at reception.
 Various devices help those on solo visits in their exploration.
 Certain cards describing art works have been adapted to Easy-to-Read format.
 ONE CASTLE FOR ALL At le Château des ducs de Bretagne, we see visitors as active agents who organize their visit to suit their own tastes.
 FOR FAMILIES Seasonally-themed tours and workshops are offered all year long.
 Every exhibition also has a specific program of activities and workshops, and - if the subject lends itself - family tours or presentations from our staff.
-A fun kit called Le musée en famille ("The museum as a family"), in French, is available at the museum reception desk and can be downloaded from our website.
+A fun kit called Le musée en famille ("The museum as a family"), in French and in English, is available at the museum reception desk and can be downloaded from our website.
 With the help of an adult, it can be enjoyed by children who cannot yet read (age 4 and up), where they will have fun learning about ten of the museum's objects in one hour.
-For grandparents, workshops, in French, like Venir au musée avec de jeunes enfants ("Coming to the museum with young children") allow them to (re)discover the history of Nantes and the castle with a member of our staff who will give them the keys to create their very own tour, which they can confidently use when they return with their own grandchildren.
 LA CHAMBRE DES DRAGONS ("THE DRAGONS' LAIR") "The Dragons' Lair" is aimed at families and children aged 4 and up.
 It's a space in the heart of the museum itinerary where you can stop, breathe... and learn while having fun!
 Visitors explore the world of these imaginary animals through an abecedarium filled with countless illustrations, touch and sound devices, and its own reading area.
 Kids and adults can share a moment this playful, colourful and warm universe.
 FOR KIDS AND TEENS, activities organized by mediators allow them (depending on their age) to learn while having fun (4-6 years old, 7-11, and 12-15).
 Guided tours with a cultural officer also allow ADULT VISITORS to learn more about the Château des ducs de Bretagne and the history of Nantes, as well as the museum's main themes: the slave trade and the two World Wars.
 BEING OPEN TO ALL MEMBERS OF THE PUBLIC also means having a generous pricing policy.
 The choice of free admission to the outdoor areas stemmed from a real desire to give the castle back to visitors and locals.
 Admission to the history museum and exhibitions is free for those under 18 years of age, as is the case for physically disabled visitors and those accompanying them.
 A "PASS MUSÉES" FOR €15, allows you to visit the Musée d'histoire de Nantes (in the Château des ducs de Bretagne), the Muséum d'histoire naturelle, the Musée d'arts de Nantes, the Musée Jules Verne, and Le Chronographe (in Rezé), with no time limit for an entire year.
 It also offers holders a discount on guided tours, as well as at the castle's gift shop/bookstore, and the online shop (5% off books and 10% off objects).